prometheus/prometheus/GOVERNANCE.md

 A project may have more multiple maintainers, as long as the responsibilities are clearly agreed upon between them.
 This includes coordinating who handles which issues and pull requests.

-Any maintainership change is performed by changing the project's MAINTAINERS.md on the main branch of the repository.
+Any maintainership change is performed by changing the project's MAINTAINERS.md on the main branch of the project.

 ### Technical decisions

 Technical decisions that only affect a single project are made informally by the maintainer of this project, and [lazy consensus](#consensus) is assumed.

 Technical decisions that span multiple parts of the Prometheus Project are discussed and made on the [Prometheus developer mailing list][devs].
 Decisions are usually made by [consensus](#consensus).
 If no consensus can be reached, the matter may be resolved by [majority vote](#majority-vote).

-### New projects

-New projects under the Prometheus Project must be proposed to the [developer mailing list][devs] and are subject to [lazy consensus](#consensus).

 ### Governance changes